-In Happy Monday(s) (Sawaddee Wan Jan(s), 2025), the story follows Earth, a university student caught in a time loop triggered by a failed ritual.
-What begins as a desperate attempt to win over his crush, Saimai, quickly spirals into chaos as Earth manipulates time to fulfill selfish desires.
-From tampering with exam results to taking shady loans, his actions lead to real-world consequences once the loop ends.
-As relationships crumble and danger looms, Earth is forced to confront the damage he’s caused.
-What does he do to rectify the mistakes he made?
-Let’s find out.
+In Happy Monday(s) (Sawaddee Wan Jan(s), 2025), we follow Earth, a university student trapped in a time loop triggered by a failed ritual.
+What starts as a heartfelt attempt to win over his crush, Saimai, soon unravels into chaos as Earth begins to abuse the loop for personal gain.
+From rigging exam results to borrowing money from dangerous lenders, his increasingly selfish choices come with real-world consequencesโconsequences that donโt reset when the loop finally ends.
+As trust erodes and threats close in, Earth must confront the wreckage he’s left behind.
+Can he take responsibility and repair what heโs broken?
+Letโs find out.

 Spoilers Ahead